nds-group/simplifier/README.md

 Our framework lets any researcher immediately and substantially improve the spatial mapping of mobile network metadata, and is aptly named **Simplifier**.

-The following figure shows the results of the Simplifier approach compared to the Voronoi tessellation.
+The following figure shows some predictions of Simplifier.
 The left column shows real-word diffusion data, the middle column the Voronoi tessellation, and the right column shows the Simplifier approach.

 <img style='float:right' src="images/maps/colorbar.png" width="25%" height="100%"/>
 <br>